What went through your mind when you read that? A childhood memory? The urge to read something else? Did you note that there was no period after IT?

 Showing is like this:

 Henry twitched.
 He pushed at his silverware, and a sheen of sweat marked his forehead.

 In fact, producing those mental constructs is the entire function of words and language.
 And, to paraphrase René Descartes, it is how we know we exist.
-(I cannot resist this aside: Some philosophers tell us they themselves do not exist.
-But in fact, they show us that they are nuts.)
+(The existing and the knowing it are two different things.
+Ants exist, but do they know it?)

 Naturally, each word does more, less, and different work from the others.
 For example, the word “said” is pure tell.
 It is practically invisible.
 It carries no color or texture, and it produces nothing in the reader except the idea that spoken noises carried a meaning.

 One modern writing commandment wants us to use the word said instead of descriptive words like whined or laughed or sighed.
 This command has appeared in Writer’s Digest, Poets & Writers, and nearly every other writer’s advice source I have seen.
 A character’s emotion—we are told—should instead be delivered by longer strings of noises that cause readers to feel the emotions.
 (As if the words whined, laughed, and sighed didn’t do some of that.)

 Well now!
 If authors are supposed to mostly show rather than tell, then shouldn’t we avoid pure telling phrases like he asked and she said and it thought?
 Best-selling author Jerry Jenkins wrote an entire novel, The Last Operative, without using the word said anywhere.
 I’ve read it, and to the best of my knowledge, no one said anything.
 All attribution was by context or conversation.
 Kudos, Jerry; most readers will never notice because it’s not easy to see that something invisible isn’t there.